Subodh-04/book_review_system/README.md

-# 📚 Book Review API – Backend System
+# 📚 Book Review System – Backend

 A lightweight yet robust REST API built using **Node.js** and **Express**, aimed at powering a Book Review platform where users can register, explore books, and share their reviews in an authenticated and structured way.
 This project demonstrates a solid grasp of backend fundamentals, token-based authentication, and clean API architecture.

 ---

-## 🚀 What This API Offers
+## 🚀 What This System Offers

 - Secure user registration and login system using **JWT**
 - Authenticated users can add books and leave one review per book